-This Cheesy Ham Pot Pie recipe is easy to make for a family dinner.
+This Ham Pot Pie recipe is easy to make for a family dinner.
 It’s a good way to use leftover ham!
 Add julienne potatoes, veggies, and a crust.

-I thought about chicken pot pie, but when I remembered that I had leftover ham in my freezer, I knew I wanted to make a Cheesy Ham Pot Pie instead.
-First, I had to make a trial pan…you know, purely for the sake of
+At first, I thought about making chicken pot pie, but when I remembered that I had leftover ham in my freezer, I knew I wanted to make a ham pot pie instead.
+It turned out so well, and I can’t wait to make it again.

 Cook over medium heat for 6-8 minutes, stirring often, until thickened.